nidrissi/web/content/class/peccot/index.en.md

 ## Practical informations

 The lessons will take place at the Collège de France (11 place Marcelin-Berthelot, in the 5th district of Paris), in room 5.
-They will be on Wednesdays 4th, 11th, 18th, and 25th, March 2020, from 11AM to 1PM.
+They were initially planned on Wednesdays 4th, 11th, 18th, and 25th, March 2020, from 11AM to 1PM.
-They are open to everyone.
+Due to the COVID-19 pandemic, the last two lessons were postponed respectively to May 25th and 28th (10AM--12PM) and will be recorded without an audience.

 [March 4th 11:00–13:00 {{< fa "video" >}}](https://www.college-de-france.fr/site/cours-peccot/guestlecturer-2020-03-04-11h00.htm)
 : Chapter 1: Configuration spaces of manifolds